-- Good.
-Good insight into the topic.
-The capstone often goes beyond gathering information to encouraging thoughtful reflection and analysis; it occasionally feels as if it "gets to the heart of the matter."
-Creative or interesting ways of categorizing, grouping, and synthesizing information are present.
-The capstone is able in one or two instances to digest and synthesize complex material and information into a few key and seemingly simple questions, conclusions, and recommendations. - Average.
+- 3 Average.
 Some insight into the topic.
 The capstone at times goes beyond gathering information to encouraging thoughtful reflection and analysis.
-Creative or interesting ways of categorizing, grouping, and synthesizing information appear once or twice. - Poor.
+Creative or interesting ways of categorizing, grouping, and synthesizing information appear once or twice. - 2 Poor.
 Limited insight into the topic.
-The capstone shows some limited signs of going beyond gathering information to encouraging thoughtful reflection and analysis. - Lacking.
+The capstone shows some limited signs of going beyond gathering information to encouraging thoughtful reflection and analysis. - 1 Lacking.
 Little to no insight into the topic.
 Very little to no signs of going beyond gathering information to encouraging thoughtful reflection and analysis.